alobley/Emulator/README.txt

 IMPORTANT NOTE: Nothing is complete yet.
 The instruction set is missing two instructions, the assembler is missing some abstractions, and the emulator is missing input and output.
 However, all of them are functional.
-The assembler provides support for labels, and comments but otherwise you're coding right on top of binary at a 1:1 scale.

 DATE OF THIS REVISION: 01/04/2024
 EMULATOR VERSION: ALPHA 6